xianjiuqi/savn_online/README.md

 ### See a quick demo on jupyter notebook.
 - After set-up, in command line, run `jupyter notebook`
 - Open `online.ipynb` and run all the cells.
 On local machine, a display window will pop up, showing the scene viewed by agent.
+- Please see the comment lines in the cell where Ai2thor controller is initiated, try target objects within corresponding scenes.

 ### Experiment with our Gym-like API calls
 - Please refer to README_DOCUMENTATION